 This course is welcoming of advanced students and novices alike.

 The course consists of eight classes, of approximately 1.25 hours each.

 The classes are recorded (audio and video) and participants can watch or listen to the recordings of the classes at any time they like.

 Each class includes two essential components:

-1) A close and interactive text-based study of the Alter Rebbe’s teachings that address that week’s particular chapter.
+1) A close and interactive text-based study of the Alter Rebbe’s teachings that address the theme of that class (see below).

-2) A guided meditative practice focusing on the particular theme studied that week, followed by sharing.
+2) A guided meditative practice focusing on the particular theme studied in that class, followed by sharing.

 The Eight Sessions